inductiva/inductiva/tutorials/how_to/export-files-aws.md

     `inductiva storage export <task_id>/output.zip --bucket-name my-s3-bucket --export-to aws-s3`

     This command uploads the output of the task to `my-s3-bucket` in AWS S3.

+4. Export File to AWS S3 using Inductiva API

+    You can also export files from Inductiva’s storage to AWS S3 programmatically using the Inductiva API.
+Below is a Python example demonstrating how to achieve this:

+    ```python
+    import inductiva

+    inductiva.storage.export(
+        path_to_export="<file_path>",
+        export_to=inductiva.storage.ExportDestination.AWS_S3,
+        bucket_name="my-s3-bucket",
+    )
+    ```

+    This snippet uploads `<file_path>` which can be either a Task File or a [Remote File](https://tutorials.inductiva.ai/how_to/reuse-files.html) to `my-s3-bucket` in AWS S3.

 ## Advanced Options